 -hair-out hassle.
 Not to mention finding healthcare for RVers is ten times more complicated.

 We’ve been RVing for three years and have tried quite a few options for coverage on the road.
-We’ve actually used something different every year because until this year, we have not been happy with our options.
+We’ve actually used something different every year because we have not been happy with our options.

 When you’re rarely in your home state or domicile state, it’s hard to find healthcare coverage that will take care of you when you’re off exploring Denali National Park.

 In this blog post, I’ll talk about our own experience with insurance on the road.

 Note: I’m no expert in healthcare for RVers because let’s be real, the rules change too much for anyone to be an expert.
 This blog post is purely our own experience.
 If you’re looking for medical advice, you’ve come to the wrong place.

 Before Heath and I were married in 2014, I was on Obamacare and Heath was on his parent’s insurance plan.
 (It’s worth noting that after we were married, Heath stayed on his parent’s insurance plan until his 26th birthday last year.)

 At the time, I was paying $4.87/month for health coverage with Blue Cross Blue Shield.
 I had a terrible catastrophic plan with a super high deductible.

 This was while we filmed Hourly America, which you can watch for free here, and we were making little money our first year on the road (see our total income here).
 Since our only income was through sponsorship and it took until October before we started finding freelance clients on the road, paying $5 for health insurance was about all we could afford.